Business loan: Asset-based finance

 Once considered the finance option of last resort, asset-based lending has become a popular choice for small businesses lacking the credit rating or track record to qualify for other forms of finance.
 In simple terms, it involves borrowing against one of the company’s assets, with the lender focusing on the quality of the collateral rather than the credit rating and prospects of the company.
 A business may borrow against several different types of asset, including premises, plant, stock or receivables.

 Invoice finance

-In recent years, it has become increasingly difficult for SMEs to obtain traditional finance from banks.
+In recent years, it has become increasingly difficult for small and medium-sized enterprises to obtain traditional finance from banks.
 Alternative options are invoice discounting or factoring, whereby the company borrows against its outstanding invoices, with the ability to obtain funds as soon as new invoices are created.
 It is often questioned which option is best for your business – factoring or discounting – and the answer depends on how the business wants to be perceived by customers.
 With factoring, the finance company charges interest on the loan until the invoice is paid, as well as fees, and the finance company takes ownership of the debtor ledger and uses its own credit control team to secure payment.
 With invoice discounting, the business maintains control of its own ledger and chases debts itself.